stamler/ftraining/200questions.md

     When operating beyond gliding distance of shore OR beyond 50 NM of shore, whichever is less.
 (CARs 602.62)

 104. **If you're unsure of your position, how should you proceed?**

+    * Maintain straight and level flight and ensure DG is set correctly.
+    * Check nav log for clues, for example drift applied incorrectly.
+    * Consider returning to your last known position or point of reference.

+105. **If you were unable to identify the last point of reference, what should you do?**

+    * Look for something recognizable on the ground and try to find it on the map.
+    * Draw a circle centered on the intended track line that matches your time enroute since last known position with a radius that is 10% of your estimated distance travelled since last known position and try to match your position.
+(Flight Training Manual p146)

+106. **If you get lost, how do you proceed?**

+    * Use panel GPS
+    * Use your phone GPS
+    * As a last resort, try to call ATC or a nearby FSS/FIC

+107. **What is your range?**

+    * Remaining fuel divided by fuel burn rate times speed